codeforamerica/ohana-api/README.md

 A brand new project underway by Code for America's 2013 San Mateo County fellowship team.
 The goal is to build a read/write API for accessing data about available community social services.

-This repo is in the early stages of development, but we've reached a stable point where we are ready to accept contributions.
+This repo is in the early stages of development, stay tuned for when we are ready to accept contributions.

 There is a front-end portion of this project under development at [Human Services Finder](https://github.com/codeforamerica/human_services_finder)

 ## Development Details

-(WILL LIKE BE...)
+(COMING SOON...)

 * Ruby version 2.0.0
 * Rails version 3.2.13